saivimenthanvl-ai/saivimenthanvl-ai/README.md

 Working on GPT, Qwen and LLAMA based model using Indian regional languages modeling built real time Farmer based AI farm assistant for clean, responsive, and accessible UI.  expertise on fine-tuning models, translating research ideas into real applications such as document automation and AI-driven.

-Skilled in Python, Java, JavaScript, C, MySQL, Artificial Intelligence, React driven by curiosity and problem-solving models with usable interfaces. currently working about using AI/ML and modern frameworks to design and deliver innovative, scalable, user-friendly applications on Retrieval Augmented Generation that make technology more approachable and impactful.
+Skilled in Python, MySQL, Artificial Intelligence,Machine Learning and LLM driven by curiosity and problem-solving models with usable interfaces. currently working about using AI and ML and modern frameworks to design and deliver innovative, scalable, user-friendly applications on Retrieval Augmented Generation that make technology more approachable and impactful.

 > **Interests:** LLMs for low-resource languages, OCR pipelines, dataset engineering, model serving & evaluation.